 Because in the Forex market there can be various types of traders, good enough leverage margins are a must.
-A leverage is basically a loan extended to margin account holders by their brokers.
+Leverage is basically a loan extended to margin account holders by their brokers.
 Leverages can start from as low as 30:1 and can go to 200:1 or even further.
 To help you better understand this, a 50:1 leverage, if your account size is of $1.000, you can hold a position valued at $50.000.

 However, leverage is a double-edged sword.
-For beginner traders, a higher leverage is capable of totally destroying their accounts and making them lose all of their money.
+For beginner traders, higher leverage is capable of totally destroying their accounts and making them lose all of their money.
 For more experienced traders, leverage amplifies the potential profits.
 That’s precisely why multiple leverages levels are mandatory in every respectable Forex’ broker offerings.